bnmnetp/DS120/README.md

     * If time permits we'll download and look at the election data.

 * Assignment
-   * For Wednesday develop a simple budget spreadsheet with the following columns
+   * For Wednesday develop a simple expense tracking spreadsheet with the following columns
       * date
-      * purchaser (name)
+      * purchaser (name of the person that bought the item)
-      * category
+      * category (grocery, toiletry, lawn&garden, etc)
       * item
       * cost
       * store (where you purchased it)

       * Add 15 - 20 rows of data and then create a summary of the total cost and average cost of all items.
-The total for each category, and the average for items purchased in a particular store.
+Use the SUMIF function to calculate The total for each category, and the  SUMIF and COUNTIF functions to calculate the average for items purchased in a particular store.

     * For Wednesday, read chapter 1 in Data Smart